ga-wdi-boston/js/README.md

 height > 72 && height < 78;
 ```

-The logical operators "short circuit", which means they stop evaluating operands as soon as the expression is `false` for `&&`, or true for `||`.
+The logical operators 'short circuit', which means they stop evaluating operands as soon as the expression is `false` for `&&`, or true for `||`.

 ##### truthy and falsy

-What do you think of when you here "truthy" and "falsy"?
+What do you think of when you here 'truthy' and 'falsy'?

 The falsy list (everything else in JavaScript is truthy),